Our goal is to impact the overall teaching ecosystem and subsequently the academic outcomes of the schools where we have a presence.

 Principal: Sea Point High School, Wynberg Boys High School, Diocesan School for Girls, Herschel Girls School

-Known for his charismatic and empathetic leadership style, and often classed as a legend by the schools that have had the privilege of being under his leadership, Bruce is the head coach of the Principals Academy.
-He spends his time enthusiastically mentoring and coaching Principals to strive to improve their schools and to lead with passion and understanding.
-He is also a member of the Trust for “Students for a Better Future; Member of the Board for Western Province Preparatory School; Member of the Rondebosch Boys Schools Educational Trust and Chairman of the Western Cape Education Council (an advisory board to the Western Cape Minister of Education).
+Known for his charismatic and empathetic leadership style, and often classed as a legend by the schools that have had the privilege of being under his leadership, He is a Trustee of the Principals Academy Trust, on the Board for Western Province Preparatory School and a Member of the Rondebosch Boys Schools Educational Trust.

 Qualifications: UCT – Bachelor of Science, Secondary Teachers Diploma, Bachelor of Education.

 Taught: Biology/Natural Sciences, Physical Sciences, Mathematics

 Principal: Queens Park High School &

 Westerford High School

 Alan is a highly respected education specialist who has enormous experience in education policy and school management practices.
 He was a founder member of the South African Principals’ Association (SAPA) and served as General Secretary for the association for a number of years.
 He has written two books, The Handbook of School Management (2007) and The Handbook for School Governors (2009).
 He founded School Management & Leadership, a journal which aimed to support the professional needs of principals and others who occupy leadership positions in South African schools.
 His analytical mind and in-depth knowledge of South African schooling systems plays not only a vital role in coaching and mentoring, but also evaluation, interventions and workshops.